Nopepal/lecta-dl/README.md

 Open a book in Lecta reader.
 Copy full URL

-Invoke lecta-dl script by typing `lecta-dl.sh 'URL' STARTPAGE ENDPAGE`
+Invoke lecta-dl script by typing `/path/to/script/lecta-dl.sh 'URL' STARTPAGE ENDPAGE`

+The files will be downloaded into current directory.

 #Requirements
 - printf